BlogInternal Communications Measurement

 Employee Feedback

-We’re already mentioned how important feedback is.
+We’ve already mentioned how important feedback is.
 Maddy, more than anyone, recognizes how crucial it is.

 “However, I hear a lot from internal communicators that they’re very careful to ask for feedback from employees, because if they cannot execute on system feedback directly, employees providing feedback immediately lose faith.
 There’s a fine line between gathering, analyzing, and applying feedback.”
 For example, weighing individual feedback from employees while also being able to track implicit feedback from employees can be difficult.

-It features custom dashboards, enables Email Blast acknowledgements, and allows you to filter insights gathered.
-You can also export insights tables that are invaluable for evaluating internal communications metrics.
-The versatile platform also enables communicators to segment their audiences based on all kinds of criteria including department, role, or location.
+The versatile Broadcast platform also enables communicators to segment their audiences based on all kinds of criteria, including department, role, or location.
 This facilitates precise targeting in the delivery of internal communications.
 Furthermore, you can also use segmentation to identify engagement metrics based on different employee groups.

 What’s Next?